google/mundane/DESIGN.md

 license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT. -->

-# Design of the `mundane` crate
+# Design of Mundane

-`mundane` has the following design goals, in this order:
+Mundane has the following design goals, in this order:
 - To be difficult to misuse
 - To be ergonomic
 - To be performant